jetedonner/jetedonner.github.io/_posts/2024-01-06-macOS-reversing-executables-howto-insert-section.md

 ### Reroute the call to new checkOK function manually

 Another way to reroute the call to our new \_checkOK() function is to use Ghidra to patch the file.
 If you followed alone the previouse tutorial you should have a basic picture how to do this with Ghidra.
-Anyway, here are the rouge steps to get the job done.
+Anyway, here are the rough steps to get the job done.

 1. Open the file hello_world_with_new_section in Ghidra.
 2. Check that the new section and code is contained in this executable.
-3. Find the spot in the main function where the check is called.
+3. Find the spot in the main function where the \_checkInput() is called.
-4. Patch the call instruction to execute the new insert check function begins.
+4. Patch the call instruction to execute the new insert check function \_checkOK().
-5. Export the patches Version of the App as new binary.
+5. Export the patched Version of the App as new binary.
 6. Make it executable and sign it.
 7. Test it!